 There are a few simple ways you can address this if you suspect it’s a problem:

 - Test the market with a trial version of your product: bring out a trial version of your product, or a sample version, that doesn’t take as much time to bring to market as your major product offering, and see how your customers react.
 Do they jump at the chance to purchase it?
 Or are their reactions lukewarm?
 This will give you a good indication of how your major product will fare.
+Running a Facebook ad is a handy quick way to test this out but don’t throw too much money at the ad – just use it for testing.

 - Speak to your customers directly: If you suspect your product just isn’t in demand, speak to your customers (or potential customers) and find out about what is holding them back from making a purchase.
 They might tell you that your product does A, B and C, when what they really need is A, B and D.

-A poor-selling product doesn’t have to be in the end of the world, and you don’t need to sit there and wallow in your misfortune.
-Neither do you have to worry that poor sales are a sign that you just aren’t cut out for business.
+A poor-selling product doesn’t have to be the end of the world, and you don’t need to sit there and wallow in your misfortune.
+Neither do you have to worry that no website sales are a sign that you just aren’t cut out for business.
 The truth is, you could be really close to making that sale, and you just need a few little nips and tucks to your business to really make it flourish.
 So have a good honest look at these eight reasons, and ask yourself honestly if any of them apply to your business.

 jose Vergara

-August 15, 2017 at 5:45 pm (6 years ago)Thank you for a lot of information I learned from this topics .
+August 15, 2017 at 5:45 pm (7 years ago)Thank you for a lot of information I learned from this topics .
 I believe I can expect some good results once I had apply this important solution to my problem .

 William James

-May 26, 2018 at 6:22 pm (5 years ago)Great Information, you have highlighted such nice and really important points.
+May 26, 2018 at 6:22 pm (6 years ago)Great Information, you have highlighted such nice and really important points.

 Fizfy

-June 26, 2020 at 3:18 pm (3 years ago)Hello, Amazing information, the Reason #5 is the most important that is to build trust and for that i include one more thing that is Social Proof Notifications.
+June 26, 2020 at 3:18 pm (4 years ago)Hello, Amazing information, the Reason #5 is the most important that is to build trust and for that i include one more thing that is Social Proof Notifications.
 Social Proof increase trust for visitors & encourage to take action like others doing.

 omazziiservices

-November 27, 2020 at 8:32 am (3 years ago)I totally agree on your views here , Love the details of all your posts.
+November 27, 2020 at 8:32 am (4 years ago)I totally agree on your views here , Love the details of all your posts.
 Really cheers on your sharing.

 Alice

-January 22, 2021 at 10:18 pm (3 years ago)Can you remove all the blantant comments pushing of whatever scam Udimi is?
+January 22, 2021 at 10:18 pm (4 years ago)Can you remove all the blantant comments pushing of whatever scam Udimi is?
 This is unfair.

 Lauren

-January 26, 2021 at 10:17 am (3 years ago)Thanks Alice.
+January 26, 2021 at 10:17 am (4 years ago)Thanks Alice.
 Comments removed 🙂

 Viv Alberts

-June 30, 2021 at 2:18 am (2 years ago)This is very helpful and informative.
+June 30, 2021 at 2:18 am (3 years ago)This is very helpful and informative.
 I can apply with Udimi.
 Thanks a lot.

 Pinkey A. Stewart

-February 9, 2022 at 2:01 pm (2 years ago)Your article is truly a blessing and packed with useful information that I am incorporating on my website.
+February 9, 2022 at 2:01 pm (3 years ago)Your article is truly a blessing and packed with useful information that I am incorporating on my website.
 I would love to have you look at my website and tell me what you think if you have the time.